Romans 2:7

 children being disobedient to parents.
 The answer is for children to become

 more obedient.
-You can’t force someone to become more obedient.
-Someone must be
+You cannot force someone to become more obedient.
+Someone must

-among children, it’s not the fault of the parent.
-It’s the fault of the
+among children, it is often not the fault of the parent.
+It is the fault of the

-children, and it’s a fault that is due to the sinfulness of human beings.
+children, and it is a fault that is due to the sinfulness of human beings.
 The

 problem is the sin problem, and the answer for children is the same as for the